Spined Loach (Cobitis taenia) Species Profile & Care Guide

 |GH||10 - 15|

-Origins of the Spined Loach
+Natural Habitat of the Spined Loach

 You can find the Spined Loach in the Midlands and eastern England including Trent, Welland, Witham, Nene and Great Ouse in England.
 It is generally considered to be widely distributed within these areas, but unfortunately, detailed information is lacking.